JoshuaDBruton/SparseCoefficientClustering/README.md

 # Dictionary Learning for Clustering on Hyperspectral Images
 ## Details
-Framework for Spectral Clustering on the Sparse Coefficients of Learned Dictionaries for Computer Science Honours' project at the University of the Witwatersrand.
+Framework for Spectral Clustering on the Sparse Coefficients of Learned Dictionaries.
+This framework was created as a part of the project I presented for completion of my Computer Science Honours' degree at the University of the Witwatersrand.

 Authored by: Joshua Bruton
 Supervised by: Dr. Hairong Wang
 ## Usage